Hamjadidris/capacitor-pedometer/README.md

 # capacitor-pedometer

-A plugin to make building your fitness apps just that easier, using Android Health Connect and Sensor Manager on Android and Apple HealthKit on IOS.
+A plugin to make building fitness apps just that easier, using Android Health Connect and Sensor Manager on Android and Apple HealthKit on IOS.

 ## Install